 A quick point to mention here is that not all past costs are sunk costs.
 For example, let’s suppose you bought a shoe and you didn’t like it after reaching home.
 However, as the shoe is still in the return period of 30 days, here, you can return the shoe and get back your purchase price.
 This is not a case of ‘sunk cost’.

 Sunk Cost Dilemma

 Sunk cost dilemma is an emotional difficulty to decide whether to continue with the project/deal where you have already spend a lot of money and time (i.e. sunk cost) or to quit because the desired result has not been achieved or because the project has an obscure future.

 For example- Let’s say you started a business and invested $200,000 over the last three years.
-However, you haven’t achieved any wanted result so far.
+However, you haven’t achieved any wanted results so far.
 Moreover, you cannot see the business working out in the future.
 Here, the dilemma is ‘what to do next?’.
 Should you bear the losses and move on, or should you invest more resources in that uncertain business?

-Another common example of sunk cost dilemma can be a bad marriage.
-Here, the couples find it difficult to decide whether to save themselves (and their spouse) by splitting up when they are sure that the things are not going to work out.
+Another common example of a sunk cost dilemma can be a bad marriage.
+Here, the couples find it difficult to decide whether to save themselves (and their spouse) by splitting up when they are sure that things are not going to work out.
 Or should they hold on to the marriage just because they have already spend a lot of time together and breaking up will make them look bad?

 Sunk cost dilemma in Investing